Professor | Author | Researcher | Designer

 The Featured Faculty Award honors faculty for their outstanding performance in research, scholarly activity, creative endeavors, teaching, or engagement.
 The faculty's accomplishments demonstrate their comprehensive and significant contributions to the creation of new knowledge and the impact on their discipline and professional practice.
 I am honored to be chosen as the recipient of the Featured Faculty Award.

-It is such an honor to receive the prestigious Featured Faculty Award in recognition of my contributions to healthcare design and my efforts to advance evidence-based design and bridge the gap between research and practice, ultimately improving patient outcomes and experiences.
+It is such an honor to receive the prestigious Featured Faculty Award (Excellence in Research and Creative Endeavors) in recognition of my contributions to healthcare design and my efforts to advance evidence-based design and bridge the gap between research and practice, ultimately improving patient outcomes and experiences.